 The CS:GO team also decided that this would be a good time to nerf the AUG's effective range and fire rate, probably aiming to provide an authentic salty old school Counter-Strike sensation.

 There's no word yet on how long the retro treat will be around, so taking some time for a trip down memory lane in the coming days may be a good idea.
-Especially since you can now get a feel for CS:GO after a longer hiatus for free against bots before deciding to go up against a horde of toddlers who have yet to discover the merits of push-to-talk.
+Especially since you can now get a feel for CS:GO after a longer hiatus for before deciding to go up against a horde of toddlers who have yet to discover the merits of push-to-talk.

 There's no denying that Counter-Strike in its many iterations remains a global phenomenon registering over 16 million unique players just over the past month.
 It would be hard to imagine Steam's most played list without it being somewhere in the top 5 and it's one of the few true hard-core esports shooters out there.